Evaluating Security Properties in the Execution of Quantum Circuits: Conclusions

 \subsubsection{Goal G2}

-The \ac{PNI}-inspired requirement for confidentiality is that the \acp{QPU} should not be able to distinguish between different input circuits.
-Raw circuit cutting, while offering a degree of secrecy for both input and output data by dividing the quantum circuit into multiple sub-circuits allocated to different \acp{QPU}, falls short of meeting this more stringent requirement.
+The \ac{PNI}-inspired requirement for confidentiality is that the \ac{QPUs} should not be able to distinguish between different input circuits.
+Raw circuit cutting, while offering a degree of secrecy for both input and output data by dividing the quantum circuit into multiple sub-circuits allocated to different \ac{QPUs}, falls short of meeting this more stringent requirement.

-Fake circuits were mixed with real sub-circuits obtained by quantum circuit cutting to hide input circuit differences to the \acp{QPU}.
+Fake circuits were mixed with real sub-circuits obtained by quantum circuit cutting to hide input circuit differences to the \ac{QPUs}.
 Calibrated fake circuits\footnote{Fake circuits whose expectation values fall within the range of the actual sub-circuits expectation values and are of a comparable magnitude.} with a specific multiplier (e.g., five fake circuits for each real sub-circuit) yielded the best results.
-With a 5X or greater multiplier, input circuit differences are effectively hidden to the individual \acp{QPU}.
+With a 5X or greater multiplier, input circuit differences are effectively hidden to the individual \ac{QPUs}.
 In the general case, where no information is available about the characteristics of the input circuit's expectation values, random fake sub-circuits can still be used.
 However, it should be noted that they require a larger multiplier than calibrated fake circuits to achieve a comparable level of confidentiality protection.

 We tested several multipliers (2X, 5X, and 10X) with different algorithms (custom benchmark circuits, \ac{GHZ} and Deutsch-Jozsa), and the overall trend is that higher fake circuit multipliers provide greater input data obfuscation.
 The optimal choice of multiplier depends on the trade-off between the relevance assigned to input data confidentiality and the cost associated with processing fake data.